ilguyi/neuralnet.cpp/README.md

-# Neural network for multiclass classification
+# Neural network for multi-class classification
 implement with backpropagation using both Boost and Armadillo library in C++

 # Author